savingeurope/savingeurope/README.md

 ---
 ## ✉️ Dear Visitor

-**If you want to reach out to me for collaborations, please contact my email at husicahmed@eyes.ink**
+**If you want to reach out to me for collaborations, please contact my email at 7eyesofluck@gmail.com**

 ---